jenO00/UserManagementAPI/README.md

 ## DELETE (DELETE)
-Example of delete usage, where Alice, id 4, is deleted.
+Example of delete usage, where Lisa, id 4, is deleted.
-GET users before Alice is deleted:
+GET users before Lisa is deleted:
 ```
 [
     {